 ARCHIVE INTEROPERABILITY

-An OAIS may be geographically distributed but with all parts under the same Management, for example the Archival Storage Functional Entity could be divided over several separate locations to increase resilience against disaster.
-In other cases OAIS Archives with separate Managements may wish to co-operate as described below.
+A single OAIS may be geographically distributed but with all parts under the same Management, for example the Archival Storage Functional Entity could be divided over several separate locations to increase resilience against disaster.

-Users of multiple OAIS Archives may have reasons to wish for some uniformity or cooperation among them.
+An OAIS may wish to work with other OAISes, each with separate Managements, and with organisations which are not OAISes.
+It may wish to do this, for example, in order to carry out its preservation activities or to provide services to Consumers and Producers.
+A number of such configurations are described below.
+Working with other organisations could also be advantageous for example because users of multiple OAISes may have reasons to wish for some uniformity or cooperation among them.
 For example, Consumers of several Archives may wish to have:

 common Finding Aids to aid in locating information across several Archives;